NYCPlanning/ose-equity-tool-etl/README.md

     - The version should increment by integers, reflecting number of outputs generated from the same source folder
     - example tag `git tag -a 2023-04-21--v1 -m 'update vintage years'`
     - push the tag `git push origin 2023-04-21--v1`
-11. Copy the generated files in `/output` to the static file server (DO).
+11. Go into the DO space called equity-tool-data, go into the app folder, create a new folder in the DO static file server that's the same as the tag e.g. `2023-04-21--v1`
-   - The DO Spaces folder name must match the git tag
+12. Copy the generated files in `/output` to that folder.
-12. Remember that to test the new tables in EDDE, you have to add the respective category to the `categories` constant in the EDDE data page. `src/pages/data/[geography]/[geoid]/[category]/[subgroup].tsx`
+13. Remember that to test the new tables in EDDE, you have to add the respective category to the `categories` constant in the EDDE data page. `src/pages/data/[geography]/[geoid]/[category]/[subgroup].tsx`